Why the rule of space is so powerful in photography composition

 Think of the scene from Forest Gump where he’s running and running.
 He’s been running a long time.
 His hair is long and he has a long beard.

 We see him up close and about to exit the shot.
 The space in the image is behind him to show that he’s been on a journey.
-There’s also a crowd of followers and a highway leading back to Monument Valley in that space.
+There’s also a crowd of followers and a highway leading back to Monument Valley in the dead space.

 If you Google “Forest Gump Monument Valley” you’ll see the scene.
 Interestingly, it’s also at this moment that he stops running.
 His journey ends and the composition underlines this.